 If you have diabetes and you're overweight, don't despair.
 You don't have to get model-thin or fit into skinny jeans to manage your diabetes better and boost your health.
-Losing any amount of weight can lower blood sugar, improve blood pressure and blood fats, and make it easier for your body to use insulin.
+Losing any amount of weight can lower your blood sugar levels, improve your blood pressure and blood fats, and make it easier for your body to use insulin.

-No matter how much you want to lose, it helps to plan ahead for weight loss before you start trying to lose weight.
+No matter how much you want to lose, it helps to plan ahead for weight loss before you start trying to drop those extra pounds.
 Always work with your doctor during the process, especially if you take any drugs.
 Weight loss is likely to affect them.

 Start with these three steps:

 Ask yourself why you want to lose weight, and why now.

 Set clear goals that you can follow to help you lose weight and keep it off.

 Think about the hurdles you might face, and plan ways to get over them.

 Here are some tips to help you get started.